gameblabla/pcfx-mednafen/README.txt

 We need to remove the FX-SCSI stuff.
 Do you really need this just to run games ?

-Remove FPU exceptions & CPU exceptions to the full extent possible
+Remove FPU exceptions & CPU exceptions to the full extent possible.

-n my experiments, removing those has no ill or intended effects.
+In my experiments, removing those has no ill or un-intended effects.
 (Plus it would crash anyway if it would encounter those)

 # Remove dot clock emulation mode - DONE